Ekatche/MLops_Loan_pred/README.md

 The idea is to create a loan approval model the data is available on kaggle following this [Link](https://www.kaggle.com/competitions/playground-series-s4e10/overview)

 # initialization

-installation of uv :
+Installation of uv :
 - `pip install uv`

-install package with uv :
+Install package with uv :
 - `uv pip install requests numpy pandas`

-create venv :
+Create venv :
 - `uv venv`.

-activate venv:
+Activate venv:
 - `source .venv/bin/activate`

-install python :
+Install python :
 - `uv python install 3.12`.

-uv can also replace pipx for installing and managing globally available Python tools:
+Uv can also replace pipx for installing and managing globally available Python tools:
 - `uv tool install ruff`

+# Uv package manager

+I will use uv as package manager, ensures that all specified dependencies are installed in the correct versions, maintaining a stable and conflict-free environment for development.

+Installation of uv :
+- `uv init`

+For main dependencies
+- `uv add pandas scikit-learn`

+For development dependencies
+- `uv add --group dev ipykernel`